Business metrics, often referred to as key performance indicators (KPIs), are measures of growth.

 Better Business Metrics = Business Intelligence

-Understanding and getting to grips with your businesses financial metrics is vital.
+Understanding and getting to grips with your business' financial metrics is vital.
 If you don’t, you have no way of monitoring its health and performance.

 Akita can use data from a wide range of sources to create visually appealing Power BI reports that enable you to derive better business intelligence and plan more effectively for the future.

-For more information or to arrange a demo, please get in touch:
+For more information or to arrange a demo, view our Power BI page: